Contrast-Security-OSS/docs/content/user/ui/settings/OrganizationSettings.md

 tags: "TeamServer organization settings"
 -->

-Organization administrators have access to a variety of configuration settings specific to operating and managing an organization, such as administering users, setting up password policy, integrations and server defaults.
+Organization administrators have access to a variety of configuration settings that are specific to operating and managing an organization, such as administering users and setting up password policy, integrations and server defaults.
 You can find these settings by selecting **Organization Settings** in the [User menu](user_tsguideui.html#overview).

 <a href="assets/images/Settings_Nav.png" rel="lightbox" title="Organization Settings"><img class="thumbnail" src="assets/images/Settings_Nav.png"/></a>